NEO: The World Ends with You Game Cover

 • “It's a very anime-y story and the characters are purposely over-the-top, but like the original, it has a heartfelt message to convey about humanity and empathy.”

-The humor in the game is a mixed bag; while some players found the character antics and dialogues genuinely funny and enjoyable, others felt that the humor fell flat compared to previous titles.
-Overall, the game features a blend of comedic moments and heartfelt storytelling, contributing to a unique and engaging experience.
+The humor in the game is a mixed bag; while some players found the character antics and dialogues genuinely funny and appreciated the depth of the characters, others felt that the humor fell flat compared to their expectations.
+The localization received praise for its comedic elements, and many enjoyed the blend of humor with emotional storytelling and engaging gameplay.
+Overall, the humor contributes positively to the experience, though opinions vary on its effectiveness.

 • “And the localization is funny.”